Andrei Yurkin: Trial

 "Dear judges, you certainly remember when absolutely innocent people were shot in the Chikatilo case.
-And how many innocent people were convincted!
+And how many innocent people were convicted!
 I understand that you are looking for a criminal in every person.
 I am not asking you to reduce my sentence, I am asking you to justify me: I have never been a murderer.
 As a sign of proof, if yo wish, I will kill myself, but after that acquit me!
 Honorable court, believe in the cry of my soul and acquit me!
 I literally ate myself from my sins, and I repent!
 I regret very much that I did not turn in Lavrushkin and Kostin at once.
 I would have lived and raised my son now, whom I was waiting for and loved.
 The last proof that I was innocent was that God kept me safe and gave me strength to go through all the torture.
 And what torture was like, God forbid that for anyone.
 I prayed to God to live until the trial and then be acquitted.
 Dear court, please allow me to show my tooth, which was ground with a file during torture in the militia.
 I will wait for your answer here on death row..."

-During this period, President Boris Yeltsin imposed a moratorium on capital punishment, which led the Supreme Court to reduce Yurkin's sentence to the maximum 15 years imprisonment on March 10, 1999.
+During this period, President Boris Yeltsin imposed a moratorium on capital punishment, which led the Supreme Court to reduce Yurkin's sentence to the maximum 15 years imprisonment on 10 March 1999.
 Subsequently, the press service for the Supreme Court released a statement in which they outlined their reasoning for the decision.

-On May 22, 1999, Yurkin was transported to a prison in Chistopol, Tatarstan, where he spent the first few years of his imprisonment.
+On 22 May 1999, Yurkin was transported to a prison in Chistopol, Tatarstan, where he spent the first few years of his imprisonment.
 In 2003, journalists attempted to scheduled an interview with him, but while the prison management allowed it, Yurkin refused, claiming he did not want to talk to the press.
 In mid-2005, he was transferred to a high-security penal colony in the Ryazan Oblast.
 During his imprisonment, Yurkin continued practicing bodybuilding and maintained his physique.
 According to some reports, the colony administration considered him a troublesome inmate.